 Concerns have been raised about the provisions in Executive Order 13422 regarding Regulatory Policy Officers.
 The initial point that should be made is that such officers are not new; when he issued Executive Order 12866 in 1993, President Clinton directed each agency head to designate a Regulatory Policy Officer within the agency.
-Nor is it new that, under the recent amendment, these Regulatory Policy Officers will be Presidential appointees.
-While the original EO 12866 did not require that agency heads choose a Presidential appointee to be the agency's Regulatory Policy Officer, the fact is that, in many departments and major agencies, the Regulatory Policy Officer has been a Presidential appointee.
+Nor is it new that, under the recent amendment, Regulatory Policy Officers will be Presidential appointees.
+While the original EO 12866 did not require that agency heads choose a Presidential appointee to be the agency's Regulatory Policy Officer, the fact is that, in many departments and major agencies, the agency head did choose a Presidential appointee to serve as the Regulatory Policy Officer.

-And, I should note that the term "Presidential appointee" should not be confused with "political appointee."
+And, the term "Presidential appointee" should not be confused with "political appointee."
 Presidential appointees are appointed by the President, whereas agency heads appoint "political appointees" who are in the non-career Senior Executive Service or are under Schedule C; these agency-head appointees are not Presidential appointees.
 Moreover, neither the President nor an agency head can create a Presidentially-appointed position in an agency.
 Rather, only Congress can do so.
 And, when Congress does create a Presidentially-appointed position in an agency, Congress usually provides that this appointee shall be subject to Senate confirmation (a PAS official).
-Thus, by requiring that agency heads designate a Regulatory Policy Officer from among the agency's Presidential appointees, the President is actually ensuring that, in most cases, the Regulatory Policy Officer will be a PAS official.
+Thus, by requiring that agency heads designate a Regulatory Policy Officer from among the agency's Presidential appointees, the President is ensuring that, in most (if not all) cases, the Regulatory Policy Officer will be a PAS official.

 In addition, concerns have been raised that Executive Order 13422 may require each agency to establish a new "Regulatory Policy Office" that would be headed by the agency's Regulatory Policy Officer.
-I would like to allay such concerns by explaining that this reference to a Regulatory Policy "Office" was a typographical error.
-The reference should have been to a Regulatory Policy "Officer" rather than "Office"; the Executive Order will be implemented accordingly.
+I would like to allay such concerns by explaining that this reference to an "Office" was a typographical error.
+The reference should have been to a Regulatory Policy "Officer" rather than "Office"; the Executive Order is being implemented accordingly.